The SGT Protégé Program identifies emerging artists & affords them the opportunity to work alongside a professional, ensemble-based theatre

 To insure that there is no barrier to participation, the program remains free of charge.

 Who is the Protégé Program for?

-This free program is designed for theatre artists who are interested in learning more about ensemble-based theatre through hands-on experience.
+This FREEprogram is designed for theatre artists who are interested in learning more about ensemble-based theatre through hands-on experience.
 In the first part of the program, the Protégés will take part in bi-monthly workshops on either Saturday mornings or Sunday evenings to work on various rehearsal techniques including: Suzuki, Laban, Grotowski, Viewpoints, and more.
-Training will be led by members of the SGT Ensemble and Nate Santana, who has been with the program for three years.
-Protégés will continue to work with a playwright to develop an original script for performances in April/May.
+Training will be led by members of the SGT Ensemble and Artistic Associates.
+Protégés will develop an original script for performances.
 A rehearsal process prior to the performances completes the program.

 What other opportunities does the Protégé Program provide?

 Protégés also volunteer to work in all aspects of a not-for-profit theater company: management, fundraising, marketing, and production as well as performance.